Overcoming the Fear of Death

 Whether you live in the East or the West, North or South; whether you live in Europe or Asia, fear of sickness and death is pervasive and seems to be built in human nature.

 Within many African traditional cultures, sickness and death are not chance accidents.
 They happen because others, through jealousy or enmity, have used witchcraft or sorcery to strike at the wellbeing of their enemy.
 Or it may be that the ancestral spirits have been displeased with their target’s neglect and disregard for ancestral traditions.

 Whatever problems arise – famine, accidents, sickness, infertility, miscarriage, or crop failure – the traditional solution was to consult a specialist to determine the cause and solution.
 Sorcery, witchcraft, witches, curses, evil eye, evil tongue, black magic, or any other form of mystical powers are thought to be the cause.
 And this leads to heightened fear and horror.

-Although Westerners tend to disbelieve in the spirit world, the Bible and cultures in Africa acknowledges its reality.
+Although Westerners tend to disbelieve in the spirit world, the Bible and cultures in Africa acknowledge its reality.
 Africans have experienced the powers of darkness.
 How should a Christian deal with these powers?

 Cut all other spiritual ties

 Overcoming fear of death requires a complete break with everything and everyone that pertains to other mystical powers.
 For those who have trafficked in the mystical powers of darkness and have such paraphernalia in their houses, experience has shown that these items must be removed and destroyed during a public service of Christian testimony.
 Seeking any help from the spirits shows that we do not trust our Father to provide for our needs.
 Charms of any kind, whether designed to protect or harm magically, should not be utilized by Christians.